update on visual identity coming soon

 - Extensive search filters

-- Clear information on the cards
+- Clear information displayed on the therapist cards

-- Ability to bookmark/save therapists/practicesStep-by-step guide
+- Ability to save therapists/practices to favouritesStep-by-step guide

-- Clear steps
+- Clearly defined steps

-- Clear informationResources
+- Straightforward and reliable informationResources

-- Clear overview
+- Clear overview of helpful information and tools

 Wireframes